rwang-z/STModule/example_analysis.md

 - rows: id of spots/cells (same ids with the count matrix)

-- cols: coordinates of the spots/cells, including two columns ‘x’ and ‘y’
+- columns: coordinates of the spots/cells, including two columns ‘x’ and ‘y’

 ```r
           x     y